 An Exception Policy for Application Control without the [USER_PROFILE] prefix, but with the absolute path such as C:\Users\Firstname_Lastname\AppData\MyApplication.exe does resolve the issue.

-The [USER_PROFILE] Prefix Application Control Exception policy works as expected on Windows 7, Server 2008R2, Server 2012R2 and Server 2016 clients
+SEP prefix exceptions for Application Control do not work as expected on Windows 10.
+The [USER_PROFILE] Prefix Application Control Exception policy works as expected on Windows 7, Server 2008R2, Server 2012R2 and Server 2016 clients.

 Symantec is aware and currently investigating this issue.
 This document will be updated when more information is available.

 Use the absolute path to the user's profile directory if possible: